uktrade/ci-image-builder/README.md

 # ci-image-builder

-Docker image for building oci images using paketo buildpacks and uploading them to aws ecr.
+Docker image for building OCI images using Paketo buildpacks and uploading them to AWS ECR.

 ## Usage